 A confidence interval is a range of values that the 'true' value for the whole group is highly likely to lie within.
 The estimate is the central point of this range.

-Data from 2017 to 2018 showed that 22.4% of all 4 to 5 year olds in England were overweight.
-This is only an estimate based on a sample of children.
-The ‘true’ figure was very likely to be between 22.3% and 22.5% – the upper and lower bounds of the confidence interval.
+Data from 2018 shows that 15.0% of white adults smoked cigarettes.
+This is an estimate based on a sample of around 135,000 people.
+The 'true' figure was very likely to be between 14.7% and 15.2% – the upper and lower bounds of the confidence interval.

 A confidence interval of 95% means if we took 100 random samples, the estimate would fall within its upper and lower bounds 95 times.
 Confidence intervals of 90% and 99% are also sometimes used.

 The wider the confidence interval, the less reliable the estimate.
 Wide confidence intervals can be the result of small samples, or large variation within survey responses.